karthik-d/Graphics-and-Multimedia-LabWork/README.md

 # UCS1712-GraphicsAndMultimedia-LabWork

-Programs, reports, documentation and screenshots implemented and designed for the laboratory coursework on UCS1712: Graphics and Multimedia course
+Programs, reports, documentation and screenshots implemented and designed for the laboratory coursework in UCS1712: Graphics and Multimedia Lab

 ## Exercises